Market Clearing#

 where

-Similarly, we must subtract off the foreign purchases of new government debt \(D^f_{t+1} - D^f_t\) as shown in the second term in parentheses on the right-hand-side of (106).
-These new foreign purchases of government debt are part of \(I_{g,t}\) and \(G_t\), as they are functions of GDP \(p_tY_t\), as shown in (74), (75), and the government budget constraint (73).
+Similarly, we must subtract off the foreign purchases of new government debt \(D^f_{t+1} - D^f_t\) and aggregate remittances \(RM_t\) as shown in the second term in parentheses and the last term, respectively, on the right-hand-side of (121).
+The new foreign purchases of government debt are part of \(I_{g,t}\) and \(G_t\), as they are functions of GDP \(Y_t\), as shown in (89), (90), and the government budget constraint (88).
 Foreign lending relaxes the resource constraint.
+And aggregate remittances are part of aggregate consumption \(C_t\) and also relax the resource constraint.

-Net exports (imports) of capital in the form of foreign private capital inflows \(K^f_t\) and foreign holdings of government debt \(D^f_t\) are clearly accounted for in (106).
+Net exports (imports) of capital in the form of foreign private capital inflows \(K^f_t\), foreign holdings of government debt \(D^f_t\), and remittances \(RM_t\) are clearly accounted for in (121).
+Foreign remittances received by domestic households are described in Section Remittances of Chapter Households.

 Total Bequests Law of Motion#